fdemmer/Picard-Last.fm.ng-Plugin/README.md

     guy and ony 1 for the other before going into the weighing process.

     For example:
-    Just because "Disorder" on Slayer's "Sountrack of the Apocalypse" is featuring Ice-T, you won't get any "hip-hop" in the albumgenre.
+    Just because "Disorder" on Slayer's "Soundtrack of the Apocalypse" is featuring Ice-T, you won't get any "hip-hop" in the albumgenre.

     If you know a better example for an "album with unusual guest star" let